jenny-gerbracht/Orciraptor_agilis_2021/README.md

 2) Run symlinks.sh
 3) Run readprocessing.sh.
 Output are quality filtered and adapter trimmed reads that do not map to sequences from rRNA and/or Mougeotia sp.

-## Module 3: De novo transcriptome assembly, decontamination, summary statistics, ORF prediction
+## Module 3: De novo transcriptome assembly, decontamination, ORF prediction

 1) Run assembly.sh
 2) Run blastn search with transcriptome